GlenAshwood/VagrantProject/README.md

 (Famous last words) Due to its simple setup, I havent had any issues with the loadbalancer since getting the default configuration correct.

 # NodeJs Details
-Due to using NodeJS for a few personal projects in the past, it seemed liked the right choice for the web application in this project
+Due to using NodeJS for a few personal projects, it seemed liked the right choice for the web applications in this project

 ## ROUTES
 ```
 /         # Default - Returns landing.ejs page located in webapp/views/
 /test     # Returns a test page for localhost testing via the Shell Provisioner
-/lbtest   # Returns a test page for Loadbalanvcer testing via the Shell Provisioner
+/lbtest   # Returns a test page for Loadbalancer testing via the Shell Provisioner
 ```
 ## LANDING PAGE (Main page)
 ```